Before you dive in

 PowerLanguage focus

-The best early MultiCharts pages are transparent source examples for trend, volume, range, and support/resistance studies.
+The best early MultiCharts pages are the transparent ones: session opens, highs, lows, trend, volume, range, and support/resistance studies you can actually read.

 Compatibility caution